 While most participants are from the local region, each year placements are also completed by students from outside of the region.

-Placements are available at both The Joan and at our sister site, Penrith Regional Gallery.
+Placements are also available at our sister site, Penrith Regional Gallery.
 Please visit the website for more details.